Learning with Free Object Segments for Long-Tailed Instance Segmentation: Experiments

 \subsection{Setup}

-\mypara{Dataset and evaluation metrics.} We validate our approach on the challenging LVIS v1 instance segmentation benchmark~\cite{gupta2019lvis}.
+\mypara{Dataset and evaluation metrics.} We validate our approach on the LVIS v1 instance segmentation benchmark~\cite{gupta2019lvis}.
+(See the supplementary materials for the results on COCO-LT~\cite{wang2020devil}.)
 The dataset contains $1,203$ entry-level object categories with around $2$ million high-quality instance annotations.
 The training set contains $100,170$ images for all the classes; the validation set contains $19,809$ images for $1,035$ classes.
-The categories follow a long-tailed distribution and are divided into three groups based on the number of training images: rare (1-10 images), common (11-100 images), and frequent ($>$100 images). \emph{We report our results on the validation set by convention.} We adopt the standard mean average precision (AP) metric in LVIS \cite{gupta2019lvis}, which sets the cap of detected objects per image to $300$.
+The categories follow a long-tailed distribution and are divided into three groups based on the number of training images: rare (1-10 images), common (11-100 images), and frequent ($>$100 images). \emph{We report our results on the validation set by convention.} We adopt the standard mean average precision (AP) metric~\cite{gupta2019lvis}, which sets the cap of detected objects per image to $300$.
 We denote the AP for rare, common, and frequent classes as $\text{AP}_{r}$, $\text{AP}_{c}$, and $\text{AP}_{f}$, respectively.
-We also report AP for bounding boxes predicted by instance segmentation models by $\text{AP}^{b}$.
+We also report AP for bounding boxes (\ie, $\text{AP}^{b}$), predicted by the same instance segmentation models.
 Following~\cite{wu2019detectron2,gupta2019lvis}, we set the score threshold to $1\times10^{-4}$ during testing.
 No test-time augmentation is used.

-\mypara{Object-centric data sources.} We follow the experimental setups in \cite{zhang2021simple} to search images in ImageNet-22K~\cite{deng2009imagenet} and Google Images~\cite{google}.
+\mypara{Object-centric data sources.} We follow \cite{zhang2021simple} to search images in ImageNet-22K~\cite{deng2009imagenet} and Google Images~\cite{google}.
 Specifically, we use the unique WordNet synset ID \cite{miller1995wordnet} to match the categories between ImageNet-22K and LVIS v1.
 We are able to match $997$ LVIS classes and retrieve $1,242,180$ images from ImageNet.
+Because ImageNet images are nearly balanced by design, with around 1K images/class, the imbalance situation in LVIS can be largely reduced.
 In addition, we retrieve images via Google by querying with class names provided by LVIS.
 Such a search returns hundreds of iconic images and we take top $500$ for each of the $1,203$ classes.
+Overall, for the rarest class (one image in LVIS), the increase factor is larger than 500 times.
+Please see the supplementary material for more details.